 What is exopolitics?

 So what is exopolitics?
-A number of key actors compared notes and came to a consensus on the following definition:
+A number of key actors compared notes and came to a consensus on the following formal definition:

 Exopolitics is an interdisciplinary scientific field, with its roots in the political sciences , that focuses on research, education and public policy with regard to the actors, institutions and processes, associated with extraterrestrial life, as well as the wide range of implications this entails through public advocacy and newly emerging paradigms.